 - Veterinarian.
 A vet also has the expertise to explain a dog breed’s temperament.
 If they treated the dog who bit you, they could discuss how the dog’s medical history and character contributed to its dangerous nature.
 They may also know if the dog attacked someone else in the past.

 - Breeders.
 Dog breeders can understand the behaviors and aggressive tendencies of different dog breeds.
-This could be helpful if the dog that attacked you was of a breed known to be vicious.
+This could be helpful if the dog that attacked you were of a breed known to be vicious.

 - Animal shelter employees.
 If the dog came from an animal shelter, workers could testify about any behavioral evaluations they conducted and any history of aggressive behavior they know about.